 The Director of Graduate Studies should provide a final plan for the exam in writing to each member of the exam committee and the Department Head.
 The Exam Committee writes the questions.
 Administration of the exam will be done by the Director of Graduate Studies.

-Evaluations of the student's answers by faculty will be due on Monday at 5:00 p.m. in the second week of classes following the general examination.
-Students will be informed of the specific areas of faculty concern by Tuesday at 12:30 in the second week of classes following the general examination.
+Evaluations of the student's answers by faculty will be due on Monday at 5:00 p.m. in the second week of classes following the general examination (note that this timeline may differ in the Spring semester due to Spring Break).
+Students will be informed if faculty have concerns about any of their answers by Tuesday at 12:30 in the second week of classes following the general examination.